lawndoc/flair/README.txt

 Features Not Implemented:
     - Compiler doesn't track which line of code an error occurred on.
-    - Compiler doesn't yet generate TM code for args passed into a program.

 Optimizations:
     - Scanner: We combined multiple states when possibly reading a word reserved